nerdslabs/storex/README.md

 # Stex

 Frontend store with the state on the backend.
 You are able to mutate store state from the frontend and also from the backend.
-Whole communications going throw WebSocket.
+Whole communication going through WebSocket.

 **Important:** Stex is under active development.
 Report issues and send proposals [here](https://github.com/nerdslabs/stex/issues/new).

-Currently, the entire state of the store is being sent on each mutation, planned is to send difference of state.
+Currently, the entire state of the store is being sent on each mutation, sending diffs of state is planned.

 ## Basic usage